-4. During the period ended 30 September 2021, the fair value of other assets acquired has been revised by ₹99.11 million based on the new information obtained about facts and circumstances that existed as at the acquisition date.
-Accordingly, the above amount has been adjusted with Goodwill in the period ended 30 September 2021 with a corresponding impact in the fair value of the asset taken over.
+- 4. During the period ended 30 September 2021, the fair value of other assets acquired has been the asset taken over. - 5.
+The valuation techniques used for measuring the fair value of material assets acquired and liabilities assumed are as follows:

-The valuation techniques used for measuring the fair value of material assets acquired and liabilities assumed are as fo llows: Particulars Valuation methodology Property, plant and equipment and Investment property Fair values have been determined by independent external property valuers, having appropriately recognised professional qualification and recent experience in the location and category of the properties being valued.
-The valuers have followed "Direct comparison approach" for land, "Depreciated replacement cost approach" for the built up component, plant and machinery, capital work-in-progress and other assets.
-Direct comparison approach involves comparing to similar properties that have actually been sold in an arms length transaction or are offered for sale.
-Depreciated replacement cost approach considers the current cost of replacing an asset with its modern equivalent asset less deductions for physical deterioration and all relevant forms of obsolescence and optimisation.
-The methodology begins with a set of assumptions as to the projected income and expenses of the property.
-This methodology use market derived assumptions, including discount rates, obtained from analysed transactions.
-Right-to -use trademark The fair value of the acquired right to use trademark was established using "Relief from royalty" method.
-It is a methodology that assumes that if a corporation owns a trademark, then it is relieved from paying a royalty, so a hypothetical royalty payment can be estimated.
-CAM service rights The fair value of the CAM service rights was established using the "Multi-period excess earnings method (MEEM)".
-In MEEM method, value is estimated as the present value of the benefits anticipated from ownership of the asset in excess of the returns required on the investment in the contributory assets necessary to realize those benefits.
-Assets other than those mentioned above Book values as on the date of acquisition corresponds to the fair values which have been considered to be fully recoverable.
-Contingent consideration Contingent consideration payable are estimated based on the terms of the sale contract, the entity's knowledge of the business and how the current economic environment is likely to impact it.
-The fair value of contingent consideration is valued based on the present value of expected payments, discounted using a risk-adjusted discount rate.
-In relation to SIPL it is probable that the consideration of ₹350 million will be paid in future to the Embassy Sponsor in cash and hence the entire payable of ₹350 million has been considered as contingent consideration.
-Liabilities Liabilities includes loans and borrowings, trade payables and provision for employee benefits.
-Book values as on the date of acquisition corresponds to the fair values.
+Particulars Valuation methodology

+Property, plant and Fair values have been deter

+equipment and appropriately recognised pr

+Investment property location and category of the

+comparison approach" for lar

+up component, plant and ma

+comparison approach involve

+sold in an arms length transac

+approach considers the curre

+asset less deductions for phy

+and optimisation.
+The method

+income and expenses of the pr

+including discount rates, obta

+Right-to -use trademark The fair value of the acquire

+from royalty" method.
+It is a

+trademark, then it is relieved can be estimated.

+The fair value of the CAM ser

+CAM service rights earnings method (MEEM)".
+In

+the benefits anticipated from

+the investment in the contribu

+Assets other than those Book values as on the date of

+mentioned above considered to be fully recover

+Contingent Contingent consideration pay

+consideration the entity's knowledge of the

+likely to impact it.
+The fair v

+present value of expected pa

+relation to SIPL it is probable

+to the Embassy Sponsor in ca

+considered as contingent con

+Liabilities Liabilities includes loans and

+benefits.
+Book values as on th